kugushev/games-prototypes/README.md

-# Games Prototypes VR
+# Games Prototypes
-The set of VR prototypes that I make just for fun
+The set of games prototypes that I make just for fun